Revisiting the Bohr Model of the Atom through Brownian Motion of the Electron: Radial, Polar, and Azimuthal Distributions of Electron Positions Around the Atom

 The polar distribution of the $(2,1,0)$ state shown on the right side of Figure~\ref{fig:angular_distribution_2p0} follows the theoretical prediction after a sufficiently long simulation time.
 However, for shorter simulation times, the electron becomes trapped in one of the two lobes, with very rare jumps to the other lobe, as seen in the left side of Figure~\ref{fig:angular_distribution_2p0}.
 During the simulation, it is typical to observe an asymmetric polar electron distribution, which becomes symmetric after sufficient simulation time.

 The radial distribution of the $(2,0,0)$ state shown on the right side of Figure~\ref{fig:radial_distribution_2s0} follows the theoretical prediction after a sufficiently long simulation time.
-Similar to the angular distribution, for shorter simulation times, the electron becomes trapped in one of the two shells, with very rare jumps to the other shell, as seen in the left side of Figure~\ref{fig:radial_distribution_2s0}.
+Similar to the angular distribution of the $(2,1,0)$ state, for shorter simulation times, the electron becomes trapped in one of the two shells, with very rare jumps to the other shell, as seen in the left side of Figure~\ref{fig:radial_distribution_2s0}.

-In Figure~\ref{fig:distributions_deviation_2p0}, we show the deviations of the radial, polar, and azimuthal distributions of the electron's positions from the theoretical probability distributions predicted by the wave function and Bohr's rule (see Eq.~\eqref{eq:probability_distributions}).
+In Figure~\ref{fig:distributions_deviation_2p0}, we show the deviations of the radial, polar, and azimuthal distributions of the electron's positions from the theoretical probability distributions predicted by the wave function and the Born rule (see Eq.~\eqref{eq:probability_distributions}).
 One can see that for the $(2,1,0)$ and $(2,0,0)$ states, after a sufficiently long time, the deviations of all distributions become smaller and smaller.
-This means that we can use the wave function for describing the single electron's position in the hydrogen atom only after sufficient statistical averaging and after times exceeding a few femptoseconds for the radial and azimuthal coordinates distributions and a few picoseconds for the polar coordinates distribution in the case of the $(2,1,0)$ state.
+This means that the wave function, through the Born rule, reproduces the statistics of the single electron's position only after sufficient averaging over the trajectory.

+The eigenstate density $|\psi_{n\ell m}|^2$ is the stationary (invariant) distribution of the stochastic dynamics, not a quantity that evolves in time.
+The relevant times are therefore the ergodic mixing times of a single trajectory, the time its empirical distribution needs to converge to $|\psi|^2$, governed by the relaxation spectrum of the Fokker--Planck operator, which becomes slow when a nodal surface separates the support into metastable regions.
+For the $(2,1,0)$ state the radial and azimuthal distributions settle within a few femtoseconds, while the polar distribution requires a few picoseconds because of the rare transitions between the two lobes.
+For the $(2,0,0)$ state the roles are reversed: the radial distribution is the slow one, converging over a few picoseconds through rare jumps between the two shells.